 - Too light?
 Kick it up another minute, or use 10g of leaf instead!

 - Use 10g (≈1½ tbsp) of leaf per ½ liter (≈17 oz).

 - Steep 2 minutes in ¼ liter (≈8 oz) boiling (100°C/212°C) water

 - Add ¼ liter (≈8 oz) hot milk, steep another 3 minutes.

-Ugandan Mitiyana CTC black tea, Tanzanian Njombe CTC black tea, Kenyan Kericho black tea, & USDA & EU Organic South African honeybush.
+Ugandan Mitiyana CTC black tea, Tanzanian Njombe CTC black tea, Kenyan Kericho black tea, & Organic South African honeybush.